dormfood/MojitoQuickStartGuide/guides/03_mojits.md

 ## What is a Mojit? ##

-The basic unit of composition and reuse in a Mojito application is a mojit.
+The basic unit of composition and reuse in a Mojito application is a *mojit*.
 Visually, you can think of a mojit as the rectangular area of a page that was constructed by a Mojito application.

 ## Why Mojit? ##

-There are (at least) two very commonly used names given to the basic portions of a page, site, or application, viz. module and widget.
+There are (at least) two very commonly used names given to the basic portions of a page, site, or application: namely, module and widget.
 Depending upon the context, each of these terms will be interpreted in different ways by different people.
 In the hope of alleviating misinterpretation, we have chosen to create our own word: mojit (derived from module + widget and pronounced